"Rostelecom" estimated the damage from the cable break in the Baltic Sea at tens of millions of rubles

 President of Rostelecom Mikhail Oseevsky said that the damage from the accident amounted to several tens of millions of rubles.
 He also stressed that the nature of the damage "raises many questions" - the damaged sections of the cable were at a distance of 40 km from each other.

-At the end of last year, a series of incidents occurred in the Baltic Sea involving damage to underwater cables.
+At the end of last year, a series of incidents occurred in the Baltic Sea related to damage to underwater cables.
 In November, a cable break was recorded between Sweden and Lithuania.
-In December, the EstLink2 lines between Finland and Estonia were affected, as well as four more telecommunication cables connecting Finland with Estonia and Germany.
+In December, the EstLink2 lines between Finland and Estonia were damaged, as well as four more telecommunications cables connecting Finland with Estonia and Germany.

 Read materials on the topic:

-Cyber guardians appeared in Russia - who are they and what do they do
+Cyber guardians have appeared in Russia - who they are and what they do

 Now on home